 If it should become necessary for you to enter the building after hours, on the weekend or during holidays, Sonitrol, the district alarm company, must be notified.
 To do so, code into our building using the number provided to you by the administration.
-Instructions for use of the Sonitrol key panel are located in the Appendix.
+Instructions for use of the Sonitrol key panel are located in building A by the front door and building B by the breezeway door.
+Both building require coding on and off separately.
 Never write your Sonitrol code number in a location where it can be found by anyone else.
 You are responsible for your part in protecting our building's safety.

 These procedures must be followed.
 If anyone enters one of the buildings on our campus without coding in, the Security Office will contact the police, and officers will be sent to the school immediately.
-Above all else.Please work with the building custodians to ensure clear and accurate information about coding out of any building, if you are using your classroom or any other space, after hours, on weekends, or during holidays.
-Cascade is charged for every false security alarm!
+Above all else, please work with the building custodians to ensure clear and accurate information about coding out of any building, if you are using your classroom or any other space, after hours, on weekends, or during holidays.
+HAE is charged for every false security alarm!